-Traditional ratchet controls are an optional extra in larger models in Hartley' Botanic's Victorian range of greenhouses
+Traditional ratchet controls are an optional extra in larger models in Hartley Botanic's Victorian range of greenhouses

-- The better gas heaters are fitted with thermostats and may provide up to 3kw of heat.
+- and the heaters need to be filled and checked regularly.
+They are useful for background warmth, rather than for significantly lifting the temperature. - The better gas heaters are fitted with thermostats and may provide up to 3kw of heat.
 With gas, in addition to the heater itself, you will need two gas bottles, preferably installed outside the greenhouse, with the gas delivery hose running under the frame.
 A regulator will be necessary for each bottle.
 You will also benefit from using an automatic switch-over device.
 This will begin drawing from the full cylinder when the one in current use is empty and will indicate which needs replacing. - Remember that fittings on gas appliances are screwed anticlockwise, rather than the usual way.
 Remember too, that when hydrocarbons such as gas and paraffin burn they produce water vapour as well as carbon dioxide.
 The CO2 is beneficial to plants by day, but increased humidity and condensation can exacerbate fungal disease problems.
 Good ventilation is therefore essential with gas or paraffin heaters.

-Minimal heating In a Wisley 8, six pane greenhouse, a 2.5 kilowatt electric fan heater can be set low, so that heat comes on only when the temperature falls dangerously low.
+- Minimal heating In a Wisley 8, six pane greenhouse, a 2.5 kilowatt electric fan heater can be set low, so that heat comes on only when the temperature falls dangerously low.
 You will need to take a few days to work out the ideal setting on the dial of the heater and to match this with overnight minimum temperature.
-To do this you will need a reliable 'max and min' thermometer placed among plants on the staging or fixed about a metre above the ground, well away from the heater.

-A night minimum of 4° or 5°C is a safe temperature to maintain if you want to be safely buffered against severe snap frosts.
+To do this you will need a reliable 'max and min' thermometer placed among plants on the staging or fixed about a metre above the ground, well away from the heater. - A night minimum of 4° or 5°C is a safe temperature to maintain if you want to be safely buffered against severe snap frosts.
 If you want to run your heating on a tight budget, have horticultural fleece available to spread over vulnerable plants during excessively cold spells.

 - Soil-warming systems One of the most economical heating systems is simply to warm soil, either in a bed, or propagation bench.
 Soil-warming cable provides heat where it is most needed, at the roots, so even if top-growth is cold-damaged, the roots will survive. - Cable is safe and easy to install and, with a thermostat, lets you control soil temperature more accurately.
 It is particularly useful for protecting young plants in cold times of the year.
-Its performance depends on the cable type, prevailing temperatures and how the system is installed, e.g. a 6m cable consumes 75 watts and correctly installed will sustain temperatures between 15°C and 25°C per square metre of covered bench.
+Its performance depends on the cable type, prevailing temperatures and how the system is installed, e.g. a 6m cable consumes 75 watts and correctly installed will sustain temperatures between I5°C and 25°C per square metre of covered bench.
 Cover plants with fleece or a canopy of translucent sheeting to retain heat.